- Upgrade to a Real Bed

-Bring in a touch of the vintage style be eliminating plastic and battery operated toys.
-In fact, eliminate technology all together as you create a simpler traditional look with wood and metal contrasts.
+Bring in a touch of the vintage style be eliminating plastic and battery-operated toys.
+In fact, eliminate technology altogether as you create a simpler traditional look with wood and metal contrasts.
 Leather and other natural materials add the final touch.
 A real down to earth bedroom with a wholesome, classic feel.

 Add Musical Instruments